btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 There are two easy ways to do this:

-1. Store Settings > Checkout experience > Choose default payment method at checkout
+1. Store > Settings > Checkout experience > Choose default payment method at checkout
-2. Store Settings > General settings > Modify > Uncheck the Enabled box to disable on-chain payments
+2. Store > Settings > Modify > Uncheck the Enabled box to disable on-chain payments

 ### How to see my Lightning Network version?